Name: Sarah Simon

 Street: What has been your most memorable experience at Penn?

-I feel like my life really came together in a really beautiful way—and I knew that I was on the right path, like living a higher purpose for myself—when I signed the lease for the house that I live in now.
+I feel like my life came together in a really beautiful way—and I knew that I was on the right path, like living a higher purpose for myself—when I signed the lease for the house that I live in now.
 I signed it after my sophomore year.
 It was just with such a great group of my friends, and I felt like a lot of different parts of my life were coming together, and I was able to have a place of my choosing to live with people that I really loved.
 That's definitely been a pretty primary component of my experience too, balancing my academic and organizational ambitions and involvements with my personal life.
 I really felt a sense of coming home when we moved into this new house.

 Street: If you could impart one lesson on the Penn community, what would it be?

 SS: Never refuse to do something for fear that it won't work out for you.
 Make sure you put yourself out there.
 Because I really believe that this school has so much to offer its students.
-There can be a lot of different stressors in life in a day for all Penn students.
-But if you just put yourself out there and really take risks in that regard, I believe that what you put out will come back to you at least in some capacity.
+There can be a lot of different stressors in life for all Penn students.
+But if you just put yourself out there and really take risks in that regard, I believe that what you put out will come back to you, at least in some capacity.

 Street: What's next for you after Penn?